Bryan Edward Stone, Ph.D.

 Photo: Del Mar College

-Bryan holds a Ph.D. in American Studies and Civilization from the University of Texas at Austin and a master’s in English from the University of Virginia.
+Bryan is a Dallas native.
+He earned a Ph.D. in American Studies and a bachelor’s in English from the University of Texas as well as a master’s in English from the University of Virginia.
+He lives in Corpus Christi with his wife, Shannon, and a houseful of rescue cats.